-The Association for Unmanned Vehicle Systems International recently completed the 9th International Autonomous Underwater Vehicle Competition.
+The Association for Unmanned Vehicle Systems International recently completed the 9th International Autonomous Underwater Vehicle Competition [link broken, so it was removed].

 City College built little sub that almost could by Ronald W. Powell: